Get ready for an adventure of a lifetime with this exciting Bali itinerary!

 Water Sports at Nusa Dua - 5D Adventurous Bali Itinerary

-From the Banana Boat and Parasailing to Flyboarding, there’s a whole wave of water sports you can partake in over the clear waters of Nusa Dua Beach!
+From the banana boat to parasailing, there’s a whole wave of water sports you can partake in over the clear waters of Nusa Dua Beach!

 Don’t forget to pack a change of clothes and slather on some sunscreen.
 Depending on weather conditions, they might halt Parasailing activities, so keep an eye out on the weather forecast and be prepared for any change of events.

-Regardless, when all else fails, you can always retreat to the vicinity where there’s a chockful of restaurants to relax at.
+Regardless, when all else fails, you can always retreat to the vicinity where there’s a chock-full of restaurants to relax at.

-Read more: A Lesser-Known Bali: A 48-Hour Nusa Dua and Uluwatu Guide
+Read also: A Lesser-Known Bali: A 48-Hour Nusa Dua and Uluwatu Guide

 Bumbu Bali Nasi Atau

 What’s a Bali itinerary without some indulgence?
-Swing by Bumbu Bali, located five minutes away from Nusa Dua Beach.
-Chow down on the Nasi Atau — fried rice served with a side of smokey chicken satay skewers (130,000Rp, ~S$13).
+Swing by Bumbu Bali, located 5 minutes away from Nusa Dua Beach.
+Chow down on the Sate Campur — assorted skewers of chicken, pork, duck, seafood and prawn (Rp120,000).

 Suluban Beach